DMP Panel Configuration Requirements

 Setting Up XT Series Panels

-To set up an XT series panel for use, it is necessary to configure the Communications / Receiver 2 section in the Remote Link software connected to the DMP panel:
+To set up an XT series panel for use, it is necessary to configure the Communications - Receiver 1 or 2 section in the Remote Link software connected to the DMP panel:

 - Enter the IP address of the recorder in the 1st IP Address box.